pprogrammingg/hello-world-alchemy/README.md

 ### Hello World Contract
 - [Hello World Smart Contract](https://docs.alchemy.com/docs/hello-world-smart-contract)

-#### Topics
+#### Topics and Code Base
 - Alchemy Composer Tool for invoking some methods on blockchain explorer
 - Install Node.js/npm, Hardhat (has ethers.js) for smart contract development

 - Build and deploy a simple "Hello World" smart contract using Hardhat:
    - Develop the contract in Solidity
    - dotenv, metamask setup, metamask private key and AlChemy API key
+   - Extract ABI and Bytecode of the contract
-   - Deploy the contract on a local or test Ethereum network
+   - Deploy the contract on  OP Sepolia
+   - Read from the deployed smart contract
-   - Interact with the deployed smart contract
+   - Write to the deployed smart contract
    - Submit the smart contract to Etherscan for verification

 ### Storage, Memory, and Calldata